Use this page as a quick rules reference, then go back to the Catan generator when you are ready to create a new board.

 Phase 2: Trade

-You may trade resources in three ways:
+You may trade resources in three ways.

-A) Domestic Trade (with other players)
+Domestic Trade

 - Negotiate freely with any player